- What is a foundation course?

 What are the requirements for a foundation course?

 The entry requirements for a foundation year depend on the individual circumstances of the student and their preferred degree and location.

 For students in the UK who would like to undertake a foundation course in order to live up to their academic potential, the entry requirements are fairly flexible without too many formal qualifications.
 For mature students and people who have missed out on schooling due to health reasons or any other issue, it’s usually possible to gain entry to a foundation course even if certain qualifications haven’t been achieved.

 For international students hoping to take on a foundations study program in the UK, the entry requirements for foundation courses are more formal.
 The requirements non-UK students will need to fulfil will depend on what they’d like to study and what institution they’re hoping to attend. 📋

 In general, the entry requirements and documentation that the applicant will need to submit include the following:

-- A reference letter from one of their high school teachers
+- A reference letter from one of your secondary school teachers

 - A personal statement

-- A scanned copy of their passport and visa (if required)
+- A scanned copy of your passport and visa (if required)

 Young people from non-English speaking countries who don’t have any formal qualifications for the English language may need to complete a language course before they can start a foundation course in the UK.